 4. Drink enough.

 Our mucous membranes in the nasal and pharynx dry out quickly through warm air in closed rooms.
 Dry mucous membranes weaken the body’s natural barrier for viruses and bacteria.
 Drink about 2 litres of water or unsweetened tea a day.

 Alcohol weakens our immune system.
 Nicotine weakens the function of certain white blood cells.
 This makes pathogens easy to enter your body.

 The gut is the motor of our life.
 If it does not run properly, it affects our whole body.
 Our lifestyle is decisive for how our gut is doing.
 Today is characterized above all by an oversupply of industrially manufactured food and harmful environmental influences.
 This makes it difficult to maintain a healthy intestinal flora (microbiome).
 Numerous authors and scientists such as Giulia Enders in “Gut, The inside story of our body´s most under-rated organ” (Original German title: Darm mit Charme) and Bas Kast with his “The diet compass” (Original German title: Der Ernährungskompass), have dealt with this problem for decades and have developed effective measures to maintain the intestinal flora.
 Mainly the large intestine, with its many trillions of different microorganisms, is responsible for making the various nutrients and vital substances available to the body from our food.
 Unfortunately, this process is often disrupted by a wide variety of factors, which on the one hand can lead to poor detoxification of the body and on the other hand to poor absorption of important nutritional components.

-A varied diet and avoiding continuous stress as well as regular exercise can help keep the intestinal flora in proper shape.
+A diversified menu and the avoidance of permanent stress combined with regular exercise can help to keep the intestinal flora intact.

-The intestinal flora handles all these tasks best if it is supplied daily with as many active intestinal bacteria as possible, such as lactobacilli, enterococci and bifidobacteria.
+The intestinal flora can best cope with all these tasks if it is supplied with as many active intestinal bacteria as possible, such as lactobacilli, enterococci and bifido bacteria, every day.